 TEP’s Market Harborough Office Celebrates its 10th Year

-Our Market Harborough office is celebrating its 10th Anniversary this year, after first opening its doors on 27th May 2014.
+Our Market Harborough office recently celebrated its 10th Anniversary, after first opening its doors on 27th May 2014.

-The office opened with just 3 staff in 2014 and has grown to over 20 staff members this year, with more new starters set to join over the coming months.
-To celebrate and to mark the occasion, the staff have been taking part in 10 separate events, running throughout the year and ranging from sports events, to quiz nights, to craft-making.
+The office opened with just 3 staff in 2014 and has grown to over 20 staff members, with more new starters set to join over the coming months.
+To celebrate and to mark the occasion, the staff took part in 10 separate events running throughout the year, ranging from sports events, to quiz nights, to craft-making.

-For event number three, our Market Harborough team organised a sponsored walk at in support of our chosen CSR charities.
-The adventure kicked off with a challenging climb up Beacon Hill, Leicestershire’s second-highest point.
+For event number 3, our Market Harborough team organised a sponsored walk in support of our chosen CSR charities.
+The adventure began with a challenging climb up Beacon Hill, Leicestershire’s second-highest point.
 From there, the team navigated beautiful countryside trails to Bradgate Park, a historic site recently awarded National Nature Reserve status, recognising it as one of the most important natural sites in the country.

 Covering 439 hectares, Bradgate Park is home to some of England’s oldest fossils and rocks, and boasts a rich variety of species including fallow and red deer, kingfishers, the rare ‘Charnwood spider,’ and 800-year-old ancient oaks.
 The park was also the childhood home of Lady Jane Grey, the “Nine Days’ Queen” who briefly claimed the throne of England and Ireland from 10th-19th July 1553.
 This status will help protect the park’s natural assets and ensure sustainable management for the future.
 Once at Bradgate Park, the team rewarded themselves with ice creams and a closer look at Old John Tower, an 18th-century Georgian folly and one of Leicestershire’s most iconic landmarks.